rp42dev/ed-tattoo/content/about/about-me.md

       The environment is important to me, and I want to make sure that my clients feel safe and comfortable.
 It has all the equipment needed to create a safe and sterile environment for both the artist and the client.
     title: The Studio
     studioImages:
-      - image: assets/images/img5.jpeg
+      - image: assets/images/f2e56ce4-feba-479a-a95d-b93cc7e25de6.jpeg
-      - image: assets/images/img55.jpg
+      - image: assets/images/b2c2c7be-5fee-4554-bbb7-306f782158d7.jpeg
 cover: assets/images/bg/bgabout.png
 seotitle: Tattoo artist Lørenskog near Oslo | Ed Tattoo
+seodescription: I specialize in black and grey tattoos, color tattoos, traditional tattoos, cover ups and custom tattoos, I can create a custom tattoo design for you
 aboutSections:
   - type: about-section
     body: >-